lsst-sqre/squash-django/README.md

 Modify the `squash-api` image and then apply the new configuration for the kubernetes deployment:

 ```
+# we need to setup the env for django to collect static files
+virtualenv env -p python3
+source env/bin/activate
+pip install -r requirements.txt

 TAG=latest make build push update
 ```